SiEPIC/SiEPIClab/README.md

 	Download from: https://www.keysight.com/ca/en/lib/software-detail/driver/816x-vxi-plugplay-driver-112417.html

-## Instructions for running the GUI software:
+## Instructions for Running the GUI Software:

 **Option 1**: To run from within Spyder, add the pyOptomip folder to the PYTHONPATH.
 Then, run the pyOptomip.pyw script.

 **Option 2**: To run as a standalone application, set the file association so that pyOptomip.pyw opens with pythonw.exe (found in C:\Anaconda).
 This is the preferred way of running the program.

-**Option 3**: Create a batch file with the following contents:
+**Option 3**: Another way to run as a standalone application is to create a batch file with the following contents:

 	@echo off